electron/electron/docs/api/dialog.md

     * `noResolveAliases` - Disable the automatic alias (symlink) path resolution.
 Selected aliases will now return the alias path instead of their target path. _macOS_
+    * `treatPackageAsDirectory` - Treats file package(for example Electron.app)
+      as a directory instead of file
   * `message` String (optional) _macOS_ - Message to display above input boxes.
 * `callback` Function (optional)